-With the global Software-as-a-Service revenue projected to hit $16 billion this year, and then $22 billion by 2015, it’s tempting to jump in and develop your own SaaS business.
-So we’ve collated tips from proven SaaS entrepreneurs to try and provide some basic pointers of how to succeed.
+With the global Software-as-a-Service revenue hitting $16 billion this year, and then $22 billion by 2015, it’s tempting to jump in and develop your own SaaS business.

-Our company Time Doctor is also a SaaS business and we’re fascinated by the industry and by examples of successful SaaS business.
+But do you have a recipe for success?
+If not, here are tips from proven SaaS entrepreneurs that should help you get started.
+Our company Time Doctor is also a SaaS business and that’s how we’re fascinated by the industry and by examples of successful SaaS startups.

 Jon Miller, VP of Marketing and co-founder of Marketo

 “Maintain a Healthy Balance”

 At a startup you must do a lot at once.
 In the early days of Marketo I had to wear many different hats.
 For example, I would regularly have to review a press release, prepare a webinar, update our lead-scoring rules, give a demo, and interview a job candidate all in a single day.
 My advice is to take a cue from yoga and let go of anything unnecessary.
 And each day, do one task to address each of these four goals: build awareness, manage leads, create sales support and build the product.

 For example, start off the day listening, reading, and engaging in relevant conversations around the topics that your product or service addresses.
 Focusing on social networks and the top relevant blogs is a great place to start.
 Then move on to managing incoming leads and talking to your sales team making sure they have the content they need to properly act upon these leads.